 for all the details.Q: Where is United Tae Kwon Do?

-A: 669A Burnside Ave in East Hartford.
-Directly across from School Street, near the Police Station and Dollar Tree.Q: What is the price for the classes?
+A: 669A Burnside Ave in East Hartford, CT, directly across from School Street and the Wickham Memorial Library, near the Police Station, Fire Station, and Dollar Tree.Q: What is the price for the classes?

 A: $125.00 per student for unlimited classes.
 Prices in surrounding towns range from $150 - $200/mo, so we try to keep our price the lowest in the area, so we can serve the most people.Q: Is there a signup fee or start-up cost?

 A: No, the $125 for your first month is all you need to get started.
 We don't charge any type of sign-up fee.
 We don't require you to buy an "equipment package" or anything like that.
+(Most other schools DO charge an initial fee.)
 And, currently, in Connecticut there is no sales tax either, so $125 is all you need.
 (We accept cash, check, and all credit/debit cards)Q: Are there any introductory promotions?